-The financial statements for the year ended 31 December 2010 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union.
-The standards applied by the LLP are those endorsed by the European Union and effective at the date the financial statements are approved by the Management Board.
-However the LLP has not utilised the "carve-out" provisions in respect of full fair value and portfolio hedging of core deposits in IAS 39 'Financial Instruments Recognition and Measurement' as adopted by the European Union.
-Consequently, the financial statements comply with IFRSs.
+The financial statements for the year ended 31 December 2011 have been prepared in accordance with International Financial Reporting Standards (IFRSs) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union The standards applied by the LLP are those endorsed by the European Union and effective at the date the financial statements are approved by the members.
+The financial statements comply with IFRSs.